lucacrippa88/build-modular-webapp/README.md

 - manage json output data
 - move computational loads from DB server to Application server and Clients: only JavaScript functions work with data extracted from DB by PHP.

+Thus I decided to create an hybrid DB.
+Obviously there are other ways to do it:

+1. full use of SQL DB: creation and management of tens of tables
+2. full use of NoSQL DB: not so common for simple websites

 ## Deployment